darshanlal1110/Boggle_Solver/README.md

 my_trie.py - contains the code for the trie tree data structure

 words.txt - a dictionary, used for finding valid words

-DISCLAIMER

-This program is not affiliated with Hasbro, Inc., the manufacturer of Boggle, and is intended for educational purposes only.